How to Write a Bar or Lounge Business Plan

 Industry research for a Bar, Lounge, and Night Club Business Plan

-Based on quick research from our business plan writer, the main industry in which Bar, Lounge, and Night Club competitors compete in the bar and nightclub industry.
+Based on quick research from our business plan writer, the primary industry in which Bar, Lounge, and nightclub competitors compete is the bar and nightclub industry.
 This industry has generated approximately $27 billion in the last 12 months in the US.
-In the last five years, the bar and lounge industry has grown by approximately 3% annually.
+The bar and lounge industry has grown by approximately 3% annually in the last five years.
 In the next five years, industry experts predict that the annual growth rate should fall to about 1.3% annually.
 There are about 69,000 bars, lounges, and nightclubs throughout the US.
 Wages paid out by these entities may exceed $7.8 billion in the next year.
 Fortunately, there are significant profits in the industry.
 Projections for next year’s profits are about $1.5 billion.

 Owner and Management Section of a Bar, Lounge, and Night Club Business Plan